Miicroo/ha-swedish_calendar/README.md

 | dir       | *installation_dir*/.cache | Full path to directory where cached data should be stored |
 | retention | 7 days                    | Time until cache is renewed, in number of days            |

+### Local mode
+Local mode allows all values to be calculated locally, eliminating the need for an online API.
+This offers advantages such as faster calculation times and no risk of the API going offline, which would otherwise cause all sensor values to be displayed as unknown.
+The main disadvantage is that any bugs require a new version with the fix installed before they can be resolved.

+Currently, local mode is disabled by default, but this may change in the future.

 ## Example UI
 I currently use the sensors in a grid spanning 5 rows, top 2 rows are 3 columns and bottom 2 rows are 2 columns.
 The bottom columns are conditional cards for showing holidays, which are only displayed if there is a value.